 And with most companies now offering competitive salaries (plus exciting employee perks), there’s simply no reason to undersell yourself.

-It’s not all about the money, money, money
+But it’s not all about the money, money, money…

 A good employer will treat you well regardless of whether you’re doing a one-month internship or you’ve been working for them for years.

 If your role classes you as a ‘worker’, you will have other employment rights besides your pay check, including: